The boldest Baftas red carpet outfits, from Florence Pugh to Eddie Redmayne

 Florence Pugh

-The Wonder star Florence Pugh opted for a bright orange, sheer, form-fitting Nina Ricci gown designed by Harris Reed.
+The Wonder star Florence Pugh opted for a bright orange, sheer, form-fitting Nina Ricci gown, with a tulle bustier, designed by Harris Reed.

 She completed her look with a dainty diamond necklace and earrings, and wore her hair in a chic updo that mimicked her layered tulle neckline.